-Whether true or not (as I have done that much research while writing this) it shows the cruelty that human beings are capable of.
-Barbaric was the only description I can think of while looking at the paintings and I shared this strong dislike with my husband.
+Whether true or not (as I have not done that much research while writing this) it shows the cruelty that human beings are capable of.
+Barbaric was the only description I can think of while looking at the paintings.
+I shared this strong dislike with my husband.

-I guess this is how you measure a painter’s success – when he can channel this sort of emotions to the viewers of his works.
+I guess this is how you measure a painter’s success – when he can channel these sort of emotions to the viewers of his works.

-After these intense viewing, I needed something to take my mind off the gruesomeness so we moved to the landscape and portrait area of the museum.
+After these intense viewings, I needed something to take my mind off the gruesomeness so we moved to the landscape and portrait area.
 Landscape paintings are not really my favorite so I thought of a little game with Robin to make the experience a bit more fun – spot the details.
-We did not expect it but this game turned out to be a hilarious activity.
+We did not expect it but this game turned out to be one hilarious activity.